flaviotordini/minitube/README.md

 These days Minitube is tested with the VLC backend only.
 Please don't report bugs with other backends as they're not supported.

-## Installing on Linux
-Run:
-    $ sudo make install
-This is for packagers.
-End users should not install applications in this way.

 ## Legal Stuff
 Copyright (C) Flavio Tordini